 This has been my struggle for as long as I can remember.
 It’s only been exacerbated by motherhood.
 And I didn’t think it would ever get any better.

-Here are ways that will help you overcome:
+Here are three specific ways that will help you overcome worry and anxiety:

 Each time Jesus was tempted in the wilderness by Satan, He answered him with “It is written…” The Word of God really is our most powerful tool to defeat the lies of the enemy, besides prayer.